Richard Tomlinson: Military and MI6 service

 Finding his desk job unsatisfying, Tomlinson joined the Territorial Army in September 1989 and, after passing selection, served as a reservist with the SAS in the Artists Rifles, and then 23 SAS, qualifying as a military parachutist and radio operator.
 He represented Britain in the 1990 Camel Trophy, competing in Siberia, and crossed the Sahara desert solo on a motorcycle.
-He enjoyed the experience, and subsequently applied to join MI6, and officially joined the Service on 23 September 1991.
+He enjoyed the experience, subsequently applied to join MI6, and officially joined the Service on 23 September 1991.
 He completed his training with MI6 and claims he was the best recruit on his course, being awarded the rarely given "Box 1" attribute by his instructing officers including Nicholas Langman.

 Tomlinson worked in the "SOV/OPS" department, operating during the ending phases of the Cold War against the Soviet Union.
-He was posted to a diplomatic role in Moscow, and was one of the agents responsible for the retrieval of the valuable Mitrokhin Archive in 1992.
+He was posted to a diplomatic role in Moscow, and was one of the agents responsible for the retrieval of the Mitrokhin Archive in 1992.
 From March 1992 until September 1993, he worked in the Eastern European Controllerate of MI6 under the staff designation of UKA/7.
 Whilst working there, it was discovered that the Conservative Party had been receiving donations from Serbian supporters.
 In November 1993, he joined the Balkans Controllerate, and was posted to Sarajevo for six months as the MI6 representative in Bosnia during the breakup of the former Yugoslavia.
 There he was a "targeting officer", with a mission to identify potential informants and gather intelligence.
 A soldier who escorted Tomlinson to Bosnia described him as a "liability", a "sulk" and "totally unprofessional", although Tomlinson has disputed this.

 From 1994 to 1995, Tomlinson worked in the operational counter-proliferation department.
 His first posting in this capacity was to work as an undercover agent against Iran, where he succeeded in penetrating the Iranian Intelligence Service.
 He posed as a British businessman, and infiltrated a network of arms dealers that included Nahum Manbar.
 The British government supplied the Iranians with materials for chemical weapons in order to gain intelligence on Iran's military programme.
 Tomlinson's description of his Iranian activities are generally considered to be true, due to his personal involvement and knowledge of details that only an insider would know.